 Cree 4Flow 11W

-The is the first Cree bulb we've owned that actually looks good enough to not be relegated to our outside fixtures where we don't have to look at it.
-Unfortunately, the electromagnetic interference it generates is still higher than the competition, as is its 11W power consumption.
-This combined with its relatively high purchase price will keep us from buying more.
+The is the first Cree bulb we've owned that actually looks good enough to not be relegated to our outside fixtures where we don't have to look at it often.
+The electromagnetic interference it generates is still higher than its competition.
 One advantage to this bulb is that it may be used in fully enclosed fixtures.
 This bulb flickered when we attempted to dim it with a Leviton 6674 dimmer, despite the dimmer being on the bulb's compatibility list.
 It dimmed well with our trailing-edge (ELV) dimmer.
-The latest version of this bulb offers 10W power consumption (down from 11W) but its relatively high purchase price makes it the most expensive bulb over 10,000 hours that we tested.
+The latest version of this bulb offers 10W power consumption (down from 11W) but its relatively high purchase price still makes it the most expensive bulb over 10,000 hours that we tested.